top of page

 Origins of Tartar

-Plaque and tartar removed by our hygienist
+Plaque and tartar before and after removed by hygienist

 Patient case at Central Point Family Dentistry